shishel-zaitcevich/interictive_line_chart/README.md

-An interactive chart for visualizing A/B testing statistics using React, Next.js, and Recharts.
+An interactive chart for visualizing A/B testing statistics using React, Next.js, and Recharts

 ## Demo